radarlabs/unity-radar/Assets/Radar/Scripts/README.md

 3. **Error Handling**:
    - Errors encountered during SDK usage are sent to `RadarErrorHandler.cs` through a callback set up in `Radar.cs`.
    - `RadarErrorHandler.cs` logs errors and optionally displays messages to the user.

+   **Handling Track Verified Callbacks via `IosTrackVerifiedHandler.cs`**

+      `IosTrackVerifiedHandler` manages asynchronous Radar SDK callbacks by linking each request to a unique `requestId`.
+It uses `TaskCompletionSource` to integrate native responses into C# async workflows, converting JSON data into `VerifiedLocationData` for seamless handling of track verification and location token requests.

 4. **Example Implementation**:
    - `RadarUsageExample.cs` provides a comprehensive example of SDK functions, making it easy for developers to integrate and use the Radar SDK in their projects.